Do you know exactly how much you risk each time you place a trade?

 The skill in trading is then to find high probability trades and to pre-determine the exit, which is the subject for another day.

-How do we determine the risk in the Hawkeye Tomahawke FX room?
+How do we determine the risk in Hawkeye Tomahawke FX?

-In the Tomahawke room we use a trade execution tool to place our trades quickly, as we are trading the shorter time charts.
+Using the Tomahawke method, we use a trade execution tool to place our trades quickly, as we are trading the shorter time charts.

-This tool makes us place a stop in the charts so that we think about and determine the point at which we would no longer want to be in that trade, should it go against us.
-In the settings, we also pre-determine how much of our account we wish to risk on each trade.
-(I normally risk ½ percent on each trade).
+This tool makes us place a stop in the charts.
+We think about and determine the point to exit that trade should it go against us.
+In the settings, we also pre-determine how much of our account we wish to risk on each trade (normally ½ percent on each trade).

-When we take a trade the software then automatically calculates the lot size given the number of pips to the stop and the total value we are risking on that trade.
-So, for example, if we are risking $100 on a trade with a 10 pip stop then we will be risking $10 per pip and the software will calculate that as a lot size and enter the trade.
-Should the stop be hit we will lose $100 and no more and we accept this as our defined risk.
+When we take a trade, the software automatically calculates the lot size given the number of pips to the stop and the total value we are risking on that trade.
+So, for example, if we are risking $100 on a trade with a 10 pip stop, then we risk $10 per pip.
+The software calculates that as a lot size and enters the trade.
+Should the stop be hit, we will lose $100 and no more.
+We accept this as our defined risk.